zerynth/docs/docs/reference/libs/nxp/fxas21002c/docs/examples.md

 # Examples

-The following are a list of examples for lib.nxp.fxas21002c
+The following are a list of examples for lib.nxp.fxas21002c.

 ## Read Gyroscope Data from FXAS21002C

-Basic example to read the angular velocity from FXAS21002C gyroscope
+Basic example to read the angular velocity from FXAS21002C gyroscope.